UD-CISC374/educational-game-design-document-joel-hafycz-ryan-melillo/README.md

 # Objects/Entities

-- Levels
+- Levels -> including puzzles, platforming, and enemies
 - Enemy -> running into these enemies moving around will cause you to lose a life and reset your level
+- Spikes -> same thing as enemies
+- Coins -> pickup to gain points
+- Levers -> open doors / passageways
+- Doors -> open up with lever
+- Player -> a variable that depends on the level

 ## Core Gameplay Mechanics (Detailed)

-- *Core Gameplay Mechanic #1*: *Describe in 2 paragraphs or less, along with how it generally works*
+- *Core Gameplay Mechanic #1*: Movement
+  -There are many different kinds of movement.
+Using the arrow keys, you can move left with left, right with right, jump with up or spacebar, and you can crouch with down.
+You can avoid enemies by jumping past them or running away from them.
+You also need to use this movement to reach the end of levels, or pull levers to complete puzzles.
-- *Core Gameplay Mechanic #2*: *Describe in 2 paragraphs or less, along with how it generally works*
+- *Core Gameplay Mechanic #2*: Interactions
+  -You can interact with levers and buttons by pressing the e key -If you touch a spike or enemy you lose a life and respawn -You can pick up coins to increase your points
+  -You can jump on platforms to progress through the levels
-- *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*
+- *Core Gameplay Mechanic #3*: Puzzles
+  -You can complete puzzles through things like pressing levers, avoiding enemies and spikes, picking up things in a certain order, destroying things in a certain order, etc.

 ## Feedback